interkosmos/golf/README.md

 2003.
 Should run on most Unix-like operating systems.

 ## Build
-CMake and and a Fortran 2003 compiler are required to build the game:
+CMake and a Fortran 2003 compiler are required to build the game:
 ```
 $ mkdir build && cd build/
 $ cmake ..